Looking for places to visit in the south of England? From coastline towns to countryside villages there are top places in southern England!

 As well as the stones there is a great visitor centre and museum, a lovely cafe.
 Oh, and of course the area is just beautiful.
 Make time in your trip to wander in the countryside.
 There are several walks that allow you to get a feel for the ancient landscape and natural beauty of the area.

 Is it worth visiting Southern England?

 The South of England has a lot to offer.
+It is home to some of the prettiest villages in England.
 You can easily come to the south of the country and spend your whole visit in London.
 You would have a wonderful time, but you’d be missing out on all the rest that the area has to offer.
 Whatever it is that you are looking for in a getaway from vibrant cities to relaxing nature, you can find something wonderful in the South of England.